Honest Masterworks Review 2025: How NOT to Invest in Art

 To gain exposure to the works Masterworks purchased years ago, you can buy those ‘shares’ from their secondary market.
 The secondary market is certainly a plus, but existing owners likely suffer from the endowment effect and for a market that is thinly traded, the price they offer their shares at are likely just returns that prior investors feel they should have earned, and will likely use the reference numbers on the front of the webpage.

 Furthermore, there is no automation for buying a collection of works on their platform either.
 You will have to run around their site and scoop up shares from current offerings and past offerings as they become available.
 I think they should really offer this as a product feature.
 Since each painting is a collateralized legal structure, perhaps there is some reason why they don’t, but it seems that they could create another limited partnership that just invests in a representative sample of all the art on their platform, perhaps equal weight.
+This would be the closest thing to an art index ETF.

 Art Selection Skill